 At the UB School of Pharmacy and Pharmaceutical Sciences, our dynamic research spans drug interaction, from discovery to development to clinical application.
-We are leading developments in precision pharmacotherapy, resulting in improved patient outcomes and improvements for future public policy initiatives.
+We are leading developments in precision pharmacotherapy, resulting in improved patient outcomes and development of future public policy initiatives.

-In addition to the Pharmacy Building, the campus boasts a robust network of clinical and research affiliations with a variety of local, regional, national and international sites, including Roswell Park Cancer Institute, the Nobel Prize-winning Hauptman-Woodward Medical Research Institute, the New York State Center of Excellence in Bioinformatics and Life Sciences, the National Institutes of Health, the AIDS Clinical Trial Group, and the University of Zimbabwe, Harare.
+In addition to the Pharmacy Building, the campus boasts an extensive network of clinical and research affiliations, with a variety of local, regional, national and international sites, including Roswell Park Comprehensive Cancer Center, the Nobel Prize-winning Hauptman-Woodward Medical Research Institute, the New York State Center of Excellence in Bioinformatics and Life Sciences, the National Institutes of Health, the ACTG AIDS Clinical Trials Group, and the University of Zimbabwe, Harare.

 Collectively, our research in pharmacokinetics and pharmacodynamics (PK/PD), pharmacometrics, and systems pharmacology is having a critical impact on important decision making in drug discovery, development, and clinical utilization and is being used to guide the design of new potential drugs, provide a scientific rationale for new drug combinations, minimize adverse drug reactions, and individualize pharmacotherapy.